Ding Ling: Literature and politics

+Ding lived alone in Shanghai after Hu's death.
+She wrote love letters to Feng Xuefeng, who was married.
+Feng Xuefang responded with friendship.
+He introduced Ding to Feng Da, who was working as the secretary to Agnes Smedley.
+Ding moved in with Feng Da in late 1931.

+In March 1932, Ding joined the CCP and succeeded Qian Xingcun as the party committee secretary of the League of Left-Wing Writers.

 Political imprisonment in Nanjing

-In May 1933, together with Feng Da, Ding was arrested by the Kuomintang government and was secretly sent to Nanjing under house arrest.
+On 14 May 1933, Ding was kidnapped from her residence in the Shanghai international settlement along with Pan Zinian, a leftist intellectual who was visiting Ding.
+Leftist poet Ying Xiuren was also ambushed by the KMT at Ding's apartment and jumped out a window, killing himself to avoid capture.

+Newspapers reported on Ding's disappearance and prominent public figures including Song Qingling, Cai Yuanpei, and Yang Xingfo sought the rescue of Ding and Pan.
+A group of progressive intellectuals formed the Association for Rescuing Ding Ling and Pan Zinian.
+This group issued the "Declaration from the Cultural Community for the Rescue of Ding Ling and Pan Zinian," which called for the KMT to release the abductees.
+Lu Xun wrote a classical Chinese poem, A Lament for Ms. Ding, to commemorate her.

 For a long time, the Kuomintang government denied arresting Ding Ling, and many of Ding Ling's friends thought she was dead.

 In September 1933, under persuasion, Ding Ling wrote the following note: "I was arrested because of a misunderstanding, and I received preferential treatment; I did not go through any trial and punishment.
 After going out, I will not be active in politics.
 I only wish to study at home and take care of my mother..."Ding thought that the note would help her regain her freedom but to no avail.
-(Later, under political investigation by the Communist Party, this note be used to criticize Ding.
+(Later, under political investigation by the CCP, this note be used to criticize Ding.
 Some critics would use the note to accuse her of "losing integrity" in 1945, and of "renegade behavior, lack of loyalty and honesty to the party" in 1956 to 1975.
 In 1979, the conclusion of 1975 was revoked, but the conclusion of 1956 was maintained.
 Only in 1984 was she fully rehabilitated.)